mreinfurt/Grass.DirectX/README.md

 COGR
 ====
 Realistic grass simulation using the geometry shader to render millions of grass blades simulatenously.
+This was created as part of a masters course on the Hochschule Darmstadt.

 ## Installation
 - Visual Studio 2013